Sickle cell disease: Prognosis

+Sickle cell disease is most prevalent in sub-saharan Africa.
+In areas without healthcare infrastructure, it is estimated that between 50% and 90% of children born with the disease die before the age of 5 years.

+In contrast, life expectancy in the United States in 2010–2020 was 43 years and in the UK 67 years.

 Epidemiology

+The HbS gene can be found in every ethnic group.
 The highest frequency of sickle cell disease is found in tropical regions, particularly sub-Saharan Africa, tribal regions of India, and the Middle East.
+About 80% of sickle cell disease cases are believed to occur in Sub-Saharan Africa.
 Migration of substantial populations from these high-prevalence areas to low-prevalence countries in Europe has dramatically increased in recent decades and in some European countries, sickle cell disease has now overtaken more familiar genetic conditions such as haemophilia and cystic fibrosis.
 In 2015, it resulted in about 114,800 deaths.

 Sickle cell disease occurs more commonly among people whose ancestors lived in tropical and subtropical sub-Saharan regions where malaria is or was common.
 Where malaria is common, carrying a single sickle cell allele (trait) confers a heterozygote advantage; humans with one of the two alleles of sickle cell disease show less severe symptoms when infected with malaria.

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Africa

 Three-quarters of sickle cell cases occur in Africa.
-A recent WHO report estimated that around 2% of newborns in Nigeria were affected by sickle cell anaemia, giving a total of 150,000 affected children born every year in Nigeria alone.
+A World Health Organization report dated 2006 estimated that around 2% of newborns in Nigeria are affected by sickle cell anaemia, giving a total of 150,000 affected children born every year in Nigeria alone.
 The carrier frequency ranges between 10 and 40% across equatorial Africa, decreasing to 1–2% on the North African coast and <1% in South Africa.
+In the West African countries of Ghana and Nigeria, the frequencies can vary from 15 to 30%.
+In Nigeria, 24% of the population carries the gene, and 20 per 1,000 newborns are born with the disease, or 150,000 annually.